MO TATOU

 Our Marae

-We are currently in the planning phase and need to raise funds for construction – if you can please donate here.
-We gratefully acknowledge the following key project sponsors: Auckland Council.
+We are currently in the planning phase and need to raise funds for construction – if you can, please donate here.

 our marae